SFOE/DIEMO-Documentation/How to query DIEMO.md

-# How to query DIEMO
+# How to query the DIEMO-API

 ## Available services